cristian-guerrero/legion-go-tricks/README.md

     - if planning on running a dualsense emulator (hhd or rogue), disable handycon too.
       - `sudo systemctl disable --now handycon.service`
     - then reboot
-- Due to a bug in gamescope, FPS often gets artificially capped by Steam while the display is running at 144Hz.
-Usually it's 72fps
-  - (update) workaround for 144hz 72fps cap bug: https://github.com/aarron-lee/LegionGoRefreshRate
-    - read the README for the limitations of this workaround.
-  - FPS limiter is also buggy on 144Hz
-  - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter at 60Hz
-  - you can still [force enable 144Hz](#force-enable-144hz-note-144hz-has-bugs), but note that it'll be buggy
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-  - You can workaround this issue via setting 60Hz, instructions [here](#force-enable-60hz)
-- HHD PS5 Controller Emulator bug
-  - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
-  - workaround: don't press anything for a few seconds, let the device register itself
-  - dev is investigating, this will probably be fixed in a later update to HHD
+You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz

 # User-reported bugs (needs verification)